mariangelabonghi/DataAnalysis/DataScientistJob/README.md

-# Would you become a data scientist?
+# Would you like to become a data scientist?
 # Let's explore skills required and salary expectations from some job listings!

 ## by Mariangela Bonghi

-This is the first project for the "Data Scientist" [Udacity](https://www.udacity.com) Nanodegree where I analyzed a dataset that contains more than 3900 job listing for data scientist positions.
+This is the first project for the "Data Scientist" [Udacity](https://www.udacity.com) Nanodegree where I analyzed a dataset that contains more than 3900 job listings for data scientist positions.

 ## Description

-I have found on [Kaggle](https://www.kaggle.com/andrewmvd/data-scientist-jobs) a very interesting dataset created by [picklesueat](https://github.com/picklesueat/data_jobs_data) that contains more than 3900 job listing for data scientist positions, with features such as:
+I have found on [Kaggle](https://www.kaggle.com/andrewmvd/data-scientist-jobs) a very interesting dataset created by [picklesueat](https://github.com/picklesueat/data_jobs_data) that contains more than 3900 job listings for data scientist positions, with features such as:

 - Salary Estimate
 - Location